Geostatistic/steno3dpy/docs/content/api/resources/volume.rst

            data=my_data
        )]

-Under the surface, this dictionary becomes a `_VolumeBinder`.
+Under the surface, this dictionary becomes a :code:`_VolumeBinder`.

-When binding data to a Volume, you may specify data order; the default is 'c', C-style, row-major ordering, but 'f', Fortran-style, column-major ordering is also available.
+When binding data to a Volume, you may specify data order; the default is C-style, row-major ordering, but Fortran-style, column-major ordering is also available.
 For more details see the :ref:`DataArray documentation<resources_data>`.